MrNonSequitur/schopenhauer/README.txt

 Schopenhauer is a bot that plays Protobowl, an online version of Quiz Bowl.
 It does this by cheating.

 Run schopenhauer.py to run the program. schopenhauer.py -h will tell you about the command line arguments you can use.
+Schopenhauer will create a browser window on your screen that will probably grab focus all the time.
+I'm not sure what the correct way to deal with this is, but I find that if you Inspect an Element somewhere on the page the browser window will stop grabbing focus.

 You probably need to install Selenium for Python to run this program.
-I could only get Schopenhauer to work in Python 2, because my copy of Selenium is for Python 2.7.
+I could only get Schopenhauer to work in Python 3, because my copy of Selenium only works for Python 3, but it should *mostly* work in Python 2 (if that's important to you).

 In honor of Protobowl's readme, this project's readme is also an incoherent mess.
 In honor of Protobowl, this project is also a piece of crap.